bharathwaj-sankara/MongoDB-Two-Day/day_1/README.md

 <details>
     <summary>Section Lab Question 27</summary>
-    Write a MongoDB query to check whether all of the addresses contain streets.
+    Write a MongoDB query that returns all addresses that contain streets.
 </details>

 <details>